Hakugami/Ra8ayen-Chat-App/README.md

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites

-This project uses Maven as a build tool and package manager, and requires Java JDK 21.
+This project requires Java JDK 21.
 Make sure you have them installed on your system.
 You can check by running the following commands in your terminal:

 ```bash
 java -version